-We are confident that MCTI is equipped and ready to handle a variety of emergency situations, if one should occur.
+We are confident that MCTI is equipped and ready to handle a variety of emergency situations.
 We have a comprehensive Emergency Plan that outlines specific procedures in the event of the following different types of emergencies.
 Our emergency planning was developed in coordination with local police, fire and ambulance services as well as the Monroe County Office of Emergency Services.